-Maximising the benefits of the bilateral Australia-China Science and Research Fund
+Case study from the Australia-China Science and Research Fund.

 The Australia-China Science and Research Fund (ACSRF) has provided Professor Selomulya with opportunities to build new collaborations and strengthen existing ones with Chinese researchers and industry.